PM appeals to farmers to end agitation against farm laws | Politics

 On the farm sector and the ongoing protest, Modi said, ''MSP was there.
 MSP is there.
 MSP will remain in the future.
 Affordable ration for the poor will continue.
 Mandis will be modernised''.

-He quoted former Prime Minister Manmohan Singh on the need for reforms in the farm sector and said Congress should take pride that Modi had to do what the former Prime Minister wanted.
+He quoted former prime minister Manmohan Singh on the need for reforms in the farm sector and said the Congress should take pride that Modi had to do what the former prime minister wanted.

-Modi said since 2014 his government has initiated changes in the agriculture sector aimed at empowering the farmer.
+Modi said since 2014 his government has initiated changes in the agriculture sector aimed at empowering farmers.

 The crop insurance scheme was changed to make it more farmer friendly.
 The PM-KISAN scheme was also brought in, he added.